 |---|---|---|---|

-Practical tip: keep concise valuation notes and copies of deeds or recent valuations.
-That small file saves time and protects beneficiaries if values or gains are later questioned.
+Practical tip: keep concise valuation notes explaining how you arrived at each figure, along with copies of trust deeds and recent professional valuations.
+That small file saves time and protects beneficiaries if values or gains are later questioned by HMRC.

 How to register your charitable investment trust using HMRC’s online service

-Start the process by creating the correct type of Government Gateway account for your trust.
-Use an Organisation account — an Individual account will not work.
+Start the process by creating the correct type of Government Gateway account.
+You must use an Organisation account — an Individual account will not work for trust registration.

 Create an Organisation Government Gateway account (not an Individual account)

-HMRC requires an Organisation Government Gateway user ID and password.
-You will need an email linked to that Organisation account, your full name and a phone number.
+HMRC requires an Organisation Government Gateway user ID and password for each trust you manage.
+You will need a dedicated email address linked to that Organisation account, the lead trustee’s full name, and a contact phone number.
+Keep these credentials secure — they are the gateway to the trust’s official records.

 Using a separate Government Gateway ID for each trust you manage

-HMRC asks for a different Organisation ID for each arrangement you handle.
-This keeps records clear when you manage more than one.
+HMRC requires a separate Organisation Government Gateway ID for each trust arrangement.
+This keeps records clear and ensures submissions are correctly attributed when you manage more than one trust.

 Completing the Trust Registration Service submission without delays

-Gather key details before you start.
-Have the deed, names and addresses of settlers and trustees, beneficiary info and any property data ready.
+Gather all key details before you log in.
+Have the trust deed ready, along with names and addresses of settlors and trustees, beneficiary information (or class descriptions), and details of any property or other assets held by the trust.

-- Lead contact: choose and agree who will act as lead trustee.
+- Lead contact: agree in advance which trustee will act as lead trustee for TRS purposes.

-- Login basics: dedicated trustee email, phone number and a secure password.
+- Login basics: a dedicated trustee email address, phone number and a secure password.

-- Form order: trust details first, then people, then assets and tax answers.
+- Form order: trust details first, then people (settlors, trustees, beneficiaries, controllers), then assets and tax answers.

 After registration: what you receive and what to do next

-After you click submit, your next actions matter as much as the form itself.
-We explain what success looks like and which documents to save.
+Once you submit your registration, the next steps matter as much as the form itself.
+Here is what to expect and which documents to save.

 When a UTR arrives and how to use it

-For taxable trusts: the lead trustee usually receives a Unique Taxpayer Reference within 15 working days.
-Use this UTR to start filing Self Assessment and to talk to advisers about tax returns.
+For taxable trusts: the lead trustee usually receives a Unique Taxpayer Reference by post within 15 working days.
+Use this UTR to file the trust’s SA900 Self Assessment tax return, to correspond with HMRC on trust tax matters, and to instruct accountants or solicitors acting for the trust.

 Getting the unique reference for non-taxable cases

-For non-taxable trusts: log back into the service after submission to retrieve the unique reference number.
-This number proves the arrangement is trust registered for non-tax purposes.
+For non-taxable trusts: log back into the TRS after submission to retrieve the unique reference number.
+This number proves the trust is registered for anti-money laundering purposes and is typically what banks and regulated firms will ask to see.

-Trustees can download a PDF by choosing “Get evidence of the trust’s registration”.
-Banks, investment firms and solicitors often ask for this when forming new business relationships.
+Trustees can download a PDF by choosing “Get evidence of the trust’s registration” within the TRS portal.
+Banks, investment firms and solicitors routinely ask for this document when forming new business relationships with the trust — so keep it accessible.

 Authorising an agent

-You can authorise an accountant or adviser to view and update details.
-Remember: trustees remain responsible, so keep a copy of any authorisation and the latest submission.
+You can authorise an accountant or solicitor to view and update the trust’s TRS entry on your behalf.
+However, remember: trustees remain legally responsible for the accuracy of the information, so always keep a copy of any authorisation and the latest submission details.

-- Simple admin routine: store the UTR or reference, save the evidence PDF, and note the submission date.
+- Simple admin routine: store the UTR or reference number securely, save the evidence PDF, and note the original submission date.

-- Refresh the PDF if you update information before sharing it with third parties.
+- Refresh and re-download the PDF if you update any information before sharing it with third parties — an outdated version may cause delays.

 Keeping the trust registered and compliant over time